rafat/domainforge/docs/supabase-chat-implementation.md

 ## API Integration

-The persistent chat system integrates with:
+The real-time chat system integrates with:
-- **XMTP**: For real-time messaging
+- **Supabase**: For real-time message broadcasting
 - **Database**: For message persistence
 - **Doma API**: For domain-related context